CiprianaM/graphql-exercise-master/README.md

 1. Create a Koa server from scratch in the `/src` folder.
 2. Add graphQL into your sever by installing [apollo-server](https://www.apollographql.com/docs/apollo-server/servers/koa.html).
-It's important to set it up along with GraphiQL (with an i!) which will expose an in-browser IDE that will let you debug your queries.
 3. Define all types for your system
   - Team
   - Stadium